sil3nt884/apollo-server/docs/source/data/file-uploads.md

 > Note: As of Apollo Server 3.0, in order to allow the `graphql-upload` package to evolve and live on its own, uploads are no longer enabled by default and are not an integrated part of Apollo Server.

+FIXME AS3: Need to verify that the code below still works.
+Should note that federation does not support uploads.

 File uploads can be enabled by using the third-party [`graphql-upload`](https://npm.im/graphql-upload) package.
 Using this package will introduce support for the `multipart/form-data` content-type.

 The instructions below demonstrate how to do this on Express.
 Those wishing to implement similar functionality on other Node.js HTTP frameworks (e.g., Koa) should see the [`graphql-upload` repository's documentation](https://github.com/jaydenseric/graphql-upload) for more information.
 Some integrations may need to use `graphql-upload`'s `processRequest` directly.